jordan52/trickykegstands/src/site/checklist.md

 really just follow instructions from <http://thomashunter.name/blog/installing-vim-tagbar-with-macvim-in-os-x/>

 then to use it hit esc \y <return> when you're in a file.

-## install pandas scipy ipython pythonnotebook pandas numpy matplotlib scipy scikit pymc
-* download the ScipySuperpack from the interenets.
-MAKE SURE YOU GET THE RIGHT VERSION FOR YOUR OS. i tried installing the os x 10.9 version on 10.8.5 and it caused all kinds of headaches.
-* to start ipython notebook run "sudo ipython notebook" be aware where your notebooks are stored and check the command line messages to see which profile is being used.
-URI is http://127.0.0.1:8888/

 ##Install HBase on my mac
 * download it